-Welcome to the first post in this new series we’ve titled “Journey Together!”
+Welcome to the first post in this “Journey Together” series.

 Each week we’ll look at our Christian beliefs, and whether they help us to answer these four important questions: “Why am I here?,” “What is truth?,” “Why should I believe this truth?,” and “How does this truth affect my every day life?”
 Can we, by daily applying God’s standards to our lives, really live the best version of life God wants for us?
 Let’s Journey Together to find out!

 To get us started, below I share why I’m so excited about an ancient text, the Lodz Torah, which I had the amazing honor of acquiring.
 I named it in memory of the Jews who suffered and died at the hands of the Nazis during WW II.

 The rare scroll showcases the strict standards historical scribes followed to ensure they faithfully copied older biblical texts.
 What these strict standards mean, of course, is that we can trust the validity of the Scriptures!
 We can open up the Bible and pretty confidently say, ‘Thus saith the Lord.”

 “Baruch, it is certified!”
 Moshe exclaimed, as he burst through the door of his friend’s home.
 “I could not wait to tell you.”

 Baruch immediately grasped Moshe’s elation, feeling it flood his own heart.
 Moshe was bringing the news he had been hoping to hear for many weeks now: that the rabbi had certified the Torah (the first five books of the Old Testament) that had taken Baruch a year to painstakingly copy onto a new scroll.

 Meticulous Scribes, Trusted Manuscripts

 It’s easy for me to visualize the above scene, because I, too, now 550+ years later, am overwhelmed as I touch the edge of this ancient text prepared by a dedicated Ashkenazi scribe.